Pumpkin Jack Review

 Pumpkin Jack 8

 Arriving just in time for Halloween, Pumpkin Jack draws clear inspiration from classic 3D adventure platformers.
-Bored with humanity’s age of prosperity and peace, the devil unleashes a deadly curse upon the entire world, summoning all sorts of monsters and creatures of the undead.
-After every castle and city throughout the world are left in ruins, the Arc En Ciel Kingdom requests the assistance of a hero that may break the curse, undoing everything the devil has put in place.
-The mighty wizard stands in the devil’s path, leaving him no option but to strike a deal with the master of mischief, the greatest trickster that ever lived, Stingy Jack.
+Bored with humanity's age of prosperity and peace, the devil unleashes a deadly curse upon the entire world, summoning all sorts of monsters and undead creatures.
+After every castle and city throughout the world is left in ruins, the Arc En Ciel Kingdom requests the assistance of a hero who may break the curse, undoing everything the devil has put in place.
+The mighty wizard stands in the devil's path, leaving him no option but to strike a deal with the master of mischief, the greatest trickster that ever lived, Stingy Jack.
 Placing his wayward spirit into a pumpkin, he sends him back, promising eternal rest in exchange for the destruction of the wizard.

-The combat mechanics are reasonably simplistic (not that it is bad), allowing for basic combo attacks, jumping, and dodging.
-Although you have a health bar, enemies do not, but do perish in only a few hits, but tend to have multiple attack patterns to learn.
+The combat mechanics are reasonably simplistic (not that it's bad), allowing for basic combo attacks, jumping, and dodging.
+Although you have a health bar, enemies do not, perishing in only a few hits, but they tend to have multiple attack patterns to learn.
 Basic skeletons will first shoot a homing green orb towards you at range before charging in with a melee weapon.
-Regrettably, it can easily be mistaken for healing orbs gained from defeated enemies and breaking crates.
-Your companion crow can be sent out as an additional attack, especially at long-range.
-You may start with a shovel, but you’ll gain new equipment after each boss defeated, including a powerful shotgun, a long spear to keep your enemies away, and a deadly scythe.
+Regrettably, it can easily be mistaken for the healing orbs gained from defeated enemies and broken crates.
+Your companion crow can be sent out as an additional attack, especially at long range.
+You may start with a shovel, but you'll gain new equipment after each boss is defeated, including a powerful shotgun, a long spear to keep your enemies away, and a deadly scythe.
 Bosses are massive, immune to your basic attacks, requiring you to memorize patterns and use all your tools and precision timing to defeat them.

-Environmental puzzles see you detach your pumpkin head from your body to solve these enclosed sections.
-How does a pumpkin, or jack-o-lantern, in this case, move, you may ask?
-Well, through the devil’s powers, you have tentacle-like roots growing out of your body, serving as functional appendages.
-Just like in your full body form, you are capable of a double jump, along with a spin-attack.
-You’ll be tasked with activating levers, playing a match game with gravestones, and pushing a bomb into a position to open a path forward.
+Environmental puzzles see you detach your pumpkin head from your body to solve enclosed sections.
+How does a pumpkin, or jack-o'-lantern in this case, move, you may ask?
+Well, through the devil's powers, you have tentacle-like roots growing out of your body, serving as functional appendages.
+Just like in your full body form, you are capable of a double jump, along with a spin attack.
+You'll be tasked with activating levers, playing a match game with gravestones, and pushing bombs into position to open paths forward.
 Speaking of your double jump, it does take time to get used to the momentum you have while in the air.
 In Pumpkin Jack, your momentum still carries you in whatever direction you were moving.
-It’s best used to reach further distances or new heights, and maybe, you’ll get lucky if you need to correct your positioning, but don’t count on it.
+It's best used to reach further distances or new heights, and maybe you'll get lucky if you need to correct your positioning, but don't count on it.
 There is plenty of verticality in the game, requiring precision platforming across narrow or moving ledges.
-Careful not to ignite lanterns next to crates, as the entire area will be engulfed in flames.
+Be careful not to ignite lanterns next to crates, as the entire area will be engulfed in flames.

 Simply Put

-Pumpkin Jack isn’t a long experience (roughly four-five hours) but is full of nostalgia for classic 3D platformers.
-It is a fun romp that hits all the notes that I’d want from a Halloween release.
-It has colorful and detailed visuals, a fantastic soundtrack, throwback style gameplay, and a few laughs.
+Pumpkin Jack isn't a long experience (roughly four to five hours) but is full of nostalgia for classic 3D platformers.
+It's a fun romp that hits all the notes you'd want from a Halloween release.
+It has colorful and detailed visuals, a fantastic soundtrack, throwback-style gameplay, and a few laughs.
 There are plenty of collectibles to find if you wish to hunt for achievements.
-Surprisingly, Pumpkin Jack is arguably a more robust release than the recently released remake for MediEvil.
+Surprisingly, Pumpkin Jack is arguably a more robust release than the recently released remake of MediEvil.

 More Reviews on SelectButton